-Anoop Bhatia is the founder and CEO of Nowigence Inc., where he has worked full-time since 2015.
+Anoop Bhatia founded Nowigence Inc. and has served as its CEO since 2015.
 Previously, he worked as a global operation strategic transformation leader for Momentive Performance Material (formerly GE Silicones).
-He has worked for over two decades in various General Electric companies across different countries, including the U.S., India, The Netherlands and Germany.
+Bhatia’s experience includes more than two decades serving in roles for various General Electric companies across different countries, including the U.S., India, The Netherlands and Germany.
 He played a key role in establishing GE Silicones as the first-ever wholly owned foreign subsidiary established in India in 1996.
-He received his Bachelor of Engineering in Chemical Engineering from BITS in India and did his post-graduate studies in management from Heriot-Watt at Edinburgh in Scotland.
+Bhatia holds a B.S. degree in chemical engineering from BITS in India and completed post-graduate studies in management from Heriot-Watt at Edinburgh in Scotland.

 Gordon Haupt brings more than 20 years of experience building and leading diverse engineering and operations teams, as well as a strong technical background in machine learning, signal processing and statistical data analysis.
 This includes expertise in speech and text, biotechnology and computer vision applications.
 He is experienced in all phases of engineering development and operations and is a named inventor on 15 issued patents.
 Haupt holds a B.S. degree in engineering mechanics from the University of Wisconsin and M.S. and Ph.D. degrees in aeronautics and astronautics from Stanford University.